gvwilson/thirdbit/src/fiction/iffy/index.md

 the governor went on.
 "In recent years,
 however,
-the Tasmania regime has attempted to exert more and more control over our affairs.
+the regime in Tasmania has attempted to exert more and more control over our affairs.
 In order to ensure our continued independence and your well-being, we have no choice but to break off relations and declare full independence."

 He paused.
 "Unfortunately,
-my other in Halley has chosen to see things differently.
+my counterparts in Halley and Paddington South have chosen to see things differently.
-Instead of openness and neutrality, he has decided to give the regime everything it wants.
+Instead of openness and neutrality, they have decided to give the regime everything it wants.
 We have therefore made the difficult decision to break off relations and—"

 Wales put his hand on Iffy's shoulder.